Abubakar-colla/PYTHON_DATA_PROJECT/3_Project/README.md

 Here's the breakdown of the highest-paid & most in-demand skills for data analysts in the US:

 ![The Highest Paid & Most In-Demand Skills for Data Analysts in the US](images/Highest_Paid_and_Most_In_Demand_Skills_for_Data_Analysts_in_the_US.png)
-*Two separate bar graphs visualizing the highest paid skills and most in-demand skills for data analysts in the US.*
+*Two separate bar graphs visualizing the highest-paid skills and most in-demand skills for data analysts in the US.*

 #### Insights: